andrewh1978/px-deploy/README.md

  * `post_script` - script to run on each master after deployment, output will go to stdout
  * `nodes` - the number of worker nodes on each cluster
  * `lock` - prevents deployment from being deleted by `px-deploy destroy ...`. use `px-deploy unlock -n ...` to unlock
- * `platform` - can be set to either k8s, k3s, none, dockeree, ocp4, eks, gke or nomad
+ * `platform` - can be set to either k8s, none, ocp4, eks or gke
  * `azure_type` - the Azure machine type for each node
  * `azure_disks` - similar to aws_ebs, for example: `"Standard_LRS:49 Premium_LRS:50"`
  * `azure_client_id` - Azure Client ID